chipmc/LoRA-Particle-Gateway/README.md

 * Alert Context - occupancyNet(int16_t)
 * Sets the value of the current net count to the value sent in the alert context on the data acknowledgement.

-**Alert Code 13 - Sets the polling rate (in ms) for a TOF Occupancy Sensor**
+**Alert Code 13 - Sets detections per second for a TOF Occupancy Sensor**
-* Alert Context - tofPollingRateMS(uint8_t)
+* Alert Context - tofDetectionsPerSecond(uint8_t)
 * Currently does not check for sensorType before sending the alert and alertContext
-* Specifies the polling rate (in ms) for the VL53L1X TOF Sensor.
+* Specifies the detections per second for the VL53L1X TOF Sensor to make while in detection mode.
-* Polling rate can have values 20-255ms
+* tofDetectionsPerSecond can have values 1-20
-* Defaults to 33ms (minimum for long distanceMode) - This minimum is enforced in the TOFSensor module of the node.
-* Short distance mode can range every 20ms, while Medium and Long can range every 33ms.
-    * If the tofPollingRateMS is set to 20ms, but the distanceMode is set to 2(Long), 33ms will be used as the polling rate instead

 ## Particle Function Commands